gsu-library/whisper-scribe/README.md

 ## Additional Information
 ### Reverse Proxy Server
-At some point you will possible want to reverse proxy a web server to WhisperScribe in order to use SSL certificates.
+At some point you will want to reverse proxy a web server to WhisperScribe in order to use SSL certificates.
 [Apache](https://httpd.apache.org/docs/2.4/howto/reverse_proxy.html) provides a well documented guide on setting up a reverse proxy as does [NGINX](https://docs.nginx.com/nginx/admin-guide/web-server/reverse-proxy/).
 Do note that if using a reverse proxy server some additional settings will need to be adjusted such as max post size.

 ## Updates
 Check the [CHANGELOG](CHANGELOG.md) and release notes to see if there are any major changes with the core/settings.sample.py file, if a migration is required, or if the requirements.txt pip packages file has been updated.